Disco Terms of ServiceEffective Date: January 23, 2018

 Obtaining a Subscription

 The Administrator must obtain and maintain a subscription for the Customer and its Users to access and use the Service.
-A subscription may be procured through one of several alternatives: (i) through the Disco website, (ii) by completing and submitting to us an Order Form, or (iii) through your account with an integrated third-party service, such as Slack (a “Third Party Service”).
+A subscription may be procured through one of several alternatives: (i) through the Disco website, (ii) by completing and submitting to us an Order Form, or (iii) through your account with an integrated third-party service, such as Slack or Microsoft Teams (a “Third Party Service”).
 If you select one of the first two methods, the Administrator shall provide us with an email address and other information we require to establish a Customer subscription.
 If you choose the Third Party Service option, we’ll create the Customer account by extracting from your Third Party Service certain information regarding you and your Users, such as name, email address and other information that the privacy settings on the Third Party Service permit us to obtain.
 We refer to this information we obtain from you and/or a Third Party Service as “Customer Information.”
 Please contact us at firstname.lastname@example.org for more information.

 You must ensure that the Customer Information is accurate and complete, and is updated in a timely manner when necessary.
 If the Customer Information is incorrect, we may not be able to contact you, and we reserve the right to suspend or terminate your subscription.
 If we provide the Administrator with a password for a Customer administrator account, it is the Customer’s responsibility to establish and maintain security for such password.
 We reserve the right to not provide the Customer’s password to anyone unless we are satisfied, in our sole discretion, that the individual requesting the password is authorized by the Customer.
 You must notify us immediately of any unauthorized access to or use of your password, or the Service.
 You are responsible for all activities that occur under your subscription, whether or not you know about or authorize them.